-Goal Progress and Outcomes "Get to Know Your Research Team" - Topical/Themed Workshops To improve the visibility of the research team, program planning training sessions are conducted by all IE staff instead of just the IE Dean (evidence: flex schedule).
-Furthermore, the IE staff are actively involved in providing small group training sessions for at least one third of all programs every year as part of the program planning cycle (evidence: program plan list of meetings from Trello).
-Finally, the IE staff are active in community events across the campus; for instance one of the IE staff is responsible for organizing the campus-wide holiday party (email from Kim for holiday party).
+Goal Progress and Outcomes "Get to Know Your Research Team" - Topical/Themed Workshops To improve the visibility of the research team, program planning training sessions are conducted by all IE staff instead of just the IE Dean (QFE1.25 Flex Schedule fall 2019).
+Furthermore, the IE staff are actively involved in providing small group training sessions for at least one third of all programs every year as part of the program planning cycle (QFE1.26 Program Plan List of 2019 Meetings Screenshot from Trello).
+Finally, the IE staff are active in community events across the campus.
+For example, one of the IE staff is responsible for organizing the campus wide holiday party (QFE1.27 Holiday Luncheon Email).
 Professional Development Week Sessions IE Staff conduct a professional development session each fall on program planning.
-Furthermore, the SLO coordinator who is part of the IE office also conducts an SLO training session each fall (evidence: flex schedule).
+Furthermore, the SLO coordinator who is part of the IE office also conducts an SLO training session each year in collaboration with the SLO Committee chair (QFE1.28 SLO Flex Presentation Spring 2019).
 Professional Development on New Data Resources Provided by State Chancellor's Office As part of its small group program planning sessions the IE office provides training on pulling data from Datamart.
 The benefit of Datamart is that it allows programs to benchmark themselves against similar colleges statewide.
-To support this the IE Office has also updated the program planning template so programs can conveniently navigate to Datamart from the home screen.
-As evidence of this training, programs have incorporated Datamart data into their narrative (evidence: a program plan screenshot with datamart data in it).
-Determine Additional Professional Development Needs Based on feedback, the IE department now provides small group training session to at least one third of all programs each year (evidence: list of meetings from Trello) From these meetings, the IE Office has been able to determine which areas of the program planning process are most confusing and has created program planning user guides (evidence: program planning user guides).
-According to a recent survey, 71% of employees found the program planning user guides helpful, and 80% found the small group meetings with IE staff helpful (evidence: midterm survey results).
+To support this the IE Office has also updated the program planning template so programs can conveniently navigate to Datamart from the home screen (QFE1.29 Program Plan Home Screen).

+Determine Additional Professional Development Needs

+Based on feedback, the IE department now provides small group training session to at least one third of all programs each year (QFE1.26 Program Plan List of 2019 Meetings Screenshot from Trello).

+From these meetings, the IE Office has been able to determine which areas of the program planning process are most confusing and has created program planning user guides (QFE1.30 Program Planning User Guides).

+According to a recent survey, 71% of employees found the program planning user guides helpful, and 80% found the small group meetings with IE staff helpful (QFE1.24 Midterm Report Survey Results).